poespas/auto-accept-donations/SETUP.md

 #
 #

+**So after following the [Installation guide](https://github.com/confernn/auto-accept-donations/wiki/Installation) you're ready to configure the bot.
+Do not configure any other file than config.json and blacklist.json unless you know what you're doing!**

 # **Required settings**
 ### Username
 #### Username or account name of your Steam account witch can be seen in the top right corner of Steam.
 The username of your account is **NOT** your nickname!